Skip to main content

 In this article:

-Can you swim on your period?
+Can people swim during their period?

 How to choose the best period products to use for swimming